 Where to take light bulbs for recycling:

-• Curbside Recycling – One of the easiest ways to dispose light bulbs is to check and see if your local or private trash company takes bulbs with your pick up!
+- Curbside Recycling – One of the easiest ways to dispose of light bulbs is to check and see if your local or private trash company takes bulbs with your pick-up!
 Make sure that is only with safe bulbs to put in your trash can and not CFLS or fluorescent bulbs.

-• Mail-In – If all else fails, there are mail-in recycling companies that will take your light bulbs.
-The only issue is that properly disposing light bulbs through mail means paying extra for durable shipping containers.
+- Mail-In – If all else fails, there are mail-in recycling companies that will take your light bulbs.
+The only issue is that properly disposing of light bulbs through mail means paying extra for durable shipping containers.

 How to Recycle Light Bulbs FAQ